yan073/d3.chart.layout.hierarchy/README.md

   - [Treemap](#treemap)

-The input data is a vertex-labeled graph:
+The input is a vertex-labeled rooted tree:

 ```javascript
 { "name": "Root",